mach-composer/mach-composer-cli/docs/src/howto/ci/gitlab_old.md

 # Deploy using GitLab CI/CD

-This section will describe how to setup your CI/CD pipeline using GitLab including some examples.
+This section will describe how to set up your CI/CD pipeline using GitLab including some examples.

 !!! warning "Gitlab CI/CD documentation is no longer maintained"

-    While it is perfectly possible to implement MACH composer in a Gitlab CI/CD pipeline, we will not be updating its documentation anymore, as Github Actions seems to be the preferred CI/CD solution for most of our users.
+    While it is perfectly possible to implement MACH composer in a Gitlab CI/CD pipeline, we will not be updating its documentation anymore, as GitHub Actions seems to be the preferred CI/CD solution for most of our users.

-    For a current implementation of a GitHub CI/CD flow, please see the [Github CI/CD documentation of MACH composer](./github.md).
+    For a current implementation of a GitHub CI/CD flow, please see the [GitHub CI/CD documentation of MACH composer](./github.md).

 ## MACH stack deployment